Beer in Lebanon: Beirut Beer

 Beirut Beer is a pilsner beer, produced and bottled by Kassatly Chtaura, one of the largest drinks producer in Lebanon.

 While Beirut Beer is a commercial beer rather than a craft one, its advertising campaign played a key role in expanding the Lebanese beer market.
 The campaign encouraged consumers to explore new varieties.
 This generated greater interest in beer and ultimately led to an increase in per capita consumption.
 With this growing interest, distributors began importing more beer varieties to Lebanon.

 CedarCraft

 Cedar Craft is a 0.33L pilsner beer with an alcohol volume of 4.8%, priced at 7.58 euro per liter.

 Colonel Brewery And Distillery

 Colonel became Lebanon's second craft brewery after 961 Beer.
 Founded in Batroun by Jamil Haddad, the brewery produces five beers: a filtered and unfiltered lager, a light German beer, a red Irish, and a black Irish, all brewed using traditional Czech technology.

 Elmir Craft Beer

-Elmir Craft Beer, one of the few modern breweries in Lebanon, was founded by Noël Abinader and Chris Fadel, a trained brewer and chemist.
-They enlisted food engineer, microbiologist, and fermentation expert Marc Bou Zeidan as their third co-founder, and together they launched their core range—an Amber Ale, IPA, and Wheat Beer—in November 2018.
+Elmir Craft Beer is one of the few modern breweries in Lebanon.
+They have been in operation since November 2018.
+Since its launch, ELMIR has received 20 international beer awards, including two medals at the 2026 World Beer Awards: a Silver Medal for its Wheat Ale in the Wheat Beer – Bavarian Style Hefeweiss category and a Bronze Medal for Aleph in the Speciality Beer – Experimental category.
+ELMIR has operated its brewery in Mar Mikhael, Beirut, since 2025.
+The brewery offers guided tours and tasting sessions.